- Thesis Abstract: Writing Techniques and Guidelines

 After - mention the research methods that you used to answer your question.
 This part should be a direct description of what you did in one or two sentences.
 It is usually written in the past simple tense as it refers to completed actions.

 There is no need to evaluate validity or obstacles you might have encountered in this part - the goal is not to give an account of the methodology strengths and weaknesses, but to give the reader a quick insight into the overall approach and procedures you used.
+Mention whether you have used quantitative or qualitative methods.

 Results and Conclusion